edurange/edurange3/dev/structure_outline.md

   /supervisord_programs? # maybe unncessesary / optional

   install.sh # keep in root?
+  package.json
+  .gitignore
+  app.py
+  celery.log?
+  celerybeat-schedule? (can these be moved?)

   # loose python files should be moved into /flask or maybe /py_scripts